Search This Blog

 She clasped her hands around mine and appeared to be vibrating as she thanked me profusely.
 She said aloud; "You know what?
 I've never thought of it that way.
 I know I can do it.
 I want to do it.
 Oh my God, thank you!"
 She no longer sobbed nor wore sadness upon her face.
 She had exchanged both for a look of determination, enthusiasm, and conviction.

 We gathered our equipment and headed for the door while the EMT's packaged the patient for transport to the hospital.
 From the vestibule they waved and thanked us both again.
 The daughter mentioned something about going to school and the mother shouted loudly; "Who got you goin' back to school?!"
-It was in the same tone as; "Who gave my daughter drugs?"
+She spoke in the same tone as; "Who gave my daughter drugs!?"
 So I was happy to be a distance away, and on terra firma.
 "He did."
 She replied and pointed as I descended into the snow.
 "You got my daughter talkin' about school again?
 Y'all come back for dinner some time you hear me?"

 We all laughed heartily.
 The patient was on his way to definitive care.
 The family was in a much better place than how we discovered them.
 And I think I helped a young woman find the PhD within her; God willing.